floriank/blog/content/post/using-phoenix-with-docker-part-1-introduction.md

 Before diving into preparing a demo project let me quickly express that I find deployment of Phoenix/Elixir somewhat inconvenient.
 With Rails, you just use [Heroku](https://heroku.com).
 That can be hard on your budget though (or on your mental health, as the Asset pipeline made your slug size explode again).
 So you might go on and deploy on your own machines, deciding to hire a DevOps guy in the process and then silently weep how hard actual scalable deployment is and that it shouldn't come as an afterthought.

-At the time of writing, Elixir has less convenient options (from what I can tell), so a containerization might be a solution to this problem.
+At the time of writing, Elixir has less convenient options (from what I can tell), so containerization might be a solution to this problem.
 After all, this approach will shift responsibility for having the dependencies installed to you instead of relying on your administrator to do so.

 **Note**: I am aware that Heroku supports Elixir these days.
 I have not tried it yet, but my assumption is that not everyone chooses the expensive and convenient lock-in that Heroku provides.

 So, I think it would be reasonable to try out some containers for the time being.

-## Project Kitteh Uploader
+## Project Kitteh

 So, let us prepare something cat related to containerize and deply somewhere.

 **Note**: If you have not worked with Phoenix before, there are [some excellent tutorials](https://blog.codecentric.de/en/2016/01/elixir-phoenix-couchdb-introduction/), as [well as documentation](http://hexdocs.pm/phoenix/Phoenix.html).
-Naming can be a bit confusing, but when you're used to the gem names in the Ruby ecosystem, my best bet is that you can take it.
+Naming can be a bit confusing, but when you're used to the gem names in the Ruby ecosystem, my best bet is that you can get used to it.

 Let's do it: